Last Updated on 05.12.2022

 Set Up Your Double Boiler and Melt Your Beeswax

 Once you feel confident with your measured out the beeswax, you can begin setting up your double boiler.
 A double boiling method is used in the culinary arts when melting various items from chocolate to cheeses.
-With the double boiler method, two pots are used, one with boiling hot water beneath the other which holds the food or item(s) that require melting.
+With the double boiler method, two pots are used, one with boiling hot water beneath the other that holds the food or item(s) that require melting.

 Using the double boiler method is one of the best ways to help with melting items such as chocolate, cheese, and even beeswax.